bowmanjeffs/cold_HGT/README.md

 ## combine_csv_files.py

+# we have provided to *gz files with the output of the amerlioration dating estimate.
+These files are the input for the following r script.

 select_genomes_gc_amel_process.r

+## select_genomes_GC_anomaly.r: evaluates GC anomalies in genomes

-#### gc anomaly and genome divergence comparison ####
+#### genome divergence ####

 select_genomes_divergence.py: calculates compositional vectors and 16S distance matrix for genomes

 parse_blast_xml.py: dependency of select_genomes_divergence.py

-select_genomes_compositional_vector: evaluates distance between compositional vectors and compares with 16S distance matrix
+select_genomes_compositional_vector.r: evaluates distance between compositional vectors and compares with 16S distance matrix

-select_genomes_GC_anomaly.r: evaluates GC anomalies in genomes